 2. Brother ST371HD Sewing Machine

-The Brother Strong & Tough sewing machine is another mechanical machine that can handle leather and other heavy weight materials.
+The Brother Strong & Tough sewing machine is the second mechanical machine on the list, and one that can handle leather and other heavy weight materials.

 Manufacturers Specs